jack-roseman/CrowdHire/README.md

 Total points overall: 16

-Quality Control and Aggregation Input/Output Description:
+Quality Control and Aggregation Input/Output Description: A files can be found in "Sample InputOutput QC and Aggregation" Excel file (see sheet names for each part).

 Quality Control Input: